tylermarshal/chefs_haven/README.md

 # Chef's Haven

 Chef's Haven is an application that allows users to search for recipes based on what they are hungry for, whether it be a single ingredient or a type of meal.
-In addition, users can view past searches made by all users to get some ideas, while sorting these past searches by name, count, or most recent date searched.
+In addition, users can view past searches made by all users to get some ideas and sort these past searches by name, count, or most recent date searched.

 Chef's Haven uses the [Edamam Recipe Search API](https://www.edamam.com/) to discover recipes.